 Start your second day with a visit to one of the very best art museums in the world – Museo del Prado.

 Found in 1819, the museum displays a collection of more than 1300 masterpieces.
-You can enjoy some of the very best works of the most recognizable Spanish masters like El Greco, Francisco de Goya, and Diego Velasquez, alongside other art titans like Bosch, Rubens, and even Raphael.
+You can enjoy some of the very best works of the most recognizable Spanish masters like El Greco, Francisco de Goya, and Diego Velazquez, alongside other art titans like Bosch, Rubens, and Raphael.

 – From Monday to Saturday